varnish/Varnish-Book/varnish_book.rst

       Or just get the headers of a resource (`HEAD`)?

       There are strict rules that apply to the request methods.
-For instance, a `GET` request can not contain a request body, but a `POST` request can.
+For instance, a `GET` request should not contain a request body, but a `POST` request can.

       Similarly, a web server can not attach a request body to a response to a